 I am so thankful and impressed and not once was I made to feel like we were an inconvenience or anything less than the most valued of customers. ( even though I know the whole plane was suffering from our ordeal.)
 That’s the reality sometimes when traveling with small children on long haul flights.

 THANK 🙌🏻 YOU 🙌🏻 @alaskaair for redefining family friendly travel.
 What started out as a regular trip – turned nightmare – turned into redeeming travel experience.
 It was our first time flying Alaska, but it sure won’t be our last.

-BUT, Now onto the fun stuff!
+BUT, Now onto the family friendly travel adventures in Hawaii!

 We stayed in Pupukea on the North Shore in a super cute and affordable airbnb.
 It was the best location – a family friendly quiet neighborhood just up the mountain from the famous Shark’s Cove and Sunset Beach.
 There was a little grocery store and coffee shop right at the bottom of the street.
 We got coffee there every morning and picked up our essentials each day at the store.
 It was such a convenient location and I highly recommend if any of you are going to be staying on the North Shore.

 The time change from Atlanta to Oahu really worked in our favor on this trip because we easily woke up each day at about 5:30/ 6 am and were out of the house by 6:30 or 7 to watch the sunrise and begin our adventures.
 In my experience traveling with kids it is easier to get started early.